vana-com/vana-dlp-hotdog/docs/running_on_testnet.md

-# Running the ChatGPT DLP on Testnet
+# Running the Hot Dog DLP on Testnet

 This tutorial introduces the concept of data liquidity pools and proof of contribution by having you create your own data liquidity pool and validators.
-It is based on the standard [smart contract template](https://github.com/vana-com/vana-dlp-smart-contracts/tree/2ada9aac3a54dc193903fb4d0e0886bfe7c92e1f) and [validator template](https://github.com/vana-com/vana-dlp-chatgpt), and will take about 1 hour to get setup.
+It is based on the standard [smart contract template](https://github.com/vana-com/vana-dlp-smart-contracts/tree/2ada9aac3a54dc193903fb4d0e0886bfe7c92e1f) and [validator template](https://github.com/vana-com/vana-dlp-hotdog), and will take about 1 hour to get setup.
 You will:
 - Deploy a data liquidity pool smart contract
-- Register validators to run proof of contribution, ensuring chatGPT data quality
+- Register validators to run proof of contribution, ensuring hot dog data quality
-- Submit ChatGPT data to test that proof of contribution is working
+- Submit hot dog data to test that proof of contribution is working

 By continuing in this tutorial, you agree to the following
 - The testnet is provided solely on an “as is” and “as available” basis for experimental purposes.
 The functionality of the testnet remains experimental and has not undergone comprehensive testing.